If you’ve had your mortgage declined, it’s easy to think the worst.

 Similarly, a bad credit rating will make you high risk in a lender’s eyes.
 Always run a credit score check to get an idea of where you stand.

-Improve your score by paying all bills on time and keeping your credit card balance low.
+You can get a mortgage with bad credit, but it does make things harder.
+Improve your score by paying all bills on time, paying off any debt and keeping your credit card balance low.

 Lenders need to know you can meet a specific loan-to-value requirement to see if you’re suitable for a mortgage.